ciscorduarte/mortality_coding_dnn/README.md

       url={https://www.cs.cmu.edu/~diyiy/docs/naacl16.pdf}
     }

-Moreover, a mechanism for initializing the weights of the final nodes of the network is also use, leveraging co-occurrences between classes togheter with the hierarchical structure of ICD-10.
+Moreover, a mechanism for initializing the weights of the final nodes of the network is also used, leveraging co-occurrences between classes togheter with the hierarchical structure of ICD-10.

 For further information about the method, the reader can refer to the following publication: